-Welcome to the Database Searching Library Guide.
-This guide has been designed to introduce you not only to the range of databases available at CQUniversity Library, but also to some techniques and strategies that will enable you to research more effectively.
+The Database Searching Library Guide has been designed to introduce you to the range of databases available at CQUniversity Library, and to some search techniques and strategies that will help you.

 Every discipline has its own literature.
 The content of this literature reflects the nature of the individual discipline: engineering will utilise different sources to medical imaging or environmental science.